milomedia/tilix/services/index.md

     For organisations without an IT Director, Tilix offers a fractional CIO service.
 For SMEs with an in-house IT capability, Tilix provides ad hoc advisory, interim management and project based solutions on an as needed basis.
 - template: content-block
-  headline: Energy Management
+  headline: Data Science
-  text: |-
-    Tilix guides our clients to reducing energy costs and carbon.
-Using a systems thinking approach, we start with an assessment of the efficiency and CO2 footprint of the value chain.
-We then present options for moving towards clean, cheap and cheerful energy.
-Areas where we have expertise include:

-    * Investment in renewable generation or energy storage.
-    * Demand Side Management (DSM).
-    * Power Purchase Agreements (PPA).
+  text: "Tilix extract raw data and transform it into meaningful input before executing
+    scientific algorithms and preparing visualisations. \n\nWe do this for clients in a variety of energy and cleantech markets.
+For example, in energy management Tilix data science guides our clients to reduce energy costs and carbon."
-date: 2019-03-18 11:31:12 +0000
+date: '2019-03-18T11:31:12.000+00:00'

 ---